seeker-ibu/ship-base/README.md

 - **Single Point of Failure**:
   If the server proxy goes down, all HTTP communication from the ship halts, since there's only one persistent TCP connection.
 - **Latency Considerations**:
-  Since all traffic is funneled through a single connection and possibly one thread, there could be delays under heavy load.
+  Since all traffic is funneled through a single connection and sequential, there could be delays under heavy load.

 - **No Built-in Authentication**:
   There's no mechanism in place to verify the identity of the client proxy.
 This could be a security risk if the system is deployed outside a trusted network.